Pros, cons, costs, and timeline of each option

 Cost:A. FSBO sites are going to cost roughly 200$-800$

-B.You can also find services that offers MLS flat listing rates that will cost about 200$-500$.
+B.You can also find services that offer MLS flat listing rates that will cost about 200$-500$.

 C. you are going to pay the traditional closing costs sellers have – about 1-1.5% of the sale price (depending on your county).

-D. Another option is to pay only a buyer’s agent commissions so that you attract agents that has potential buyers and this way you pay only half of the commission (3%).
+D. Another option is to pay only a buyer’s agent commissions so that you attract agents that have potential buyers and this way you pay only half of the commission (3%).